dotnet/designs/accepted/2022/enable-512-vectors.md

 2. Expanding the register allocator to allocate AVX512 opmask registers for the new kmask types.

+3. Introduce JIT compiler passes for handling `KMask<T>` conditionals and leading and trailing masks.

-3. Introduce fallback JIT compiler pass that will allow `KMask<T>` to degenerate into `Vector<T>` and less efficient operations but still allow for the `KMask<T>` API to be used on all architectures.
+4. Introduce fallback JIT compiler pass that will allow `KMask<T>` to degenerate into `Vector<T>` and less efficient operations but still allow for the `KMask<T>` API to be used on all architectures.

-4. Extend the `xarch` emitter to use `EVEX` encoding for opmask registers when using the for the conditional `Vector` API.
+5. Extend the `xarch` emitter to use `EVEX` encoding for opmask registers when using the for the conditional `Vector` API.

 ## Q & A